netascode/terraform-provider-fmc/docs/resources/device_ha_pair.md

 ### Optional

 - `action` (String) FTD HA PUT operation action.
-Specifically used for breaking FTD HA or manual switch.
+Specifically used for manual switch.
+HA Break will be triggered when you run terraform destroy
-  - Choices: `SWITCH`, `HABREAK`
+  - Choices: `SWITCH`
 - `domain` (String) The name of the FMC domain
 - `enc_key_generation_scheme` (String) Select the encyption key generation scheme.
   - Choices: `AUTO`, `CUSTOM`